for automating Clojure projects without setting your hair on fire

 up at all, so consult the library’s documentation before writing

-your :require
+your :require and :import clauses.

 Dependencies are stored in artifact repositories.
 If you are familiar with Perl’s CPAN, Python’s Cheeseshop (aka PyPi), Ruby’s rubygems.org, or Node.js’s NPM, it’s the same thing.
 Leiningen reuses existing JVM repository infrastructure.
 There are several popular open source repositories.
 Leiningen by default will use two of them: clojars.org and Maven Central.